abedallaSK/Quick_Entry/README.md

 The project is being developed by student in Sami Shimon College For Further Questions : Abadalla1999@gmail.com
  <p align="right">(<a href="#top">back to top</a>)</p>
-e smart green card examination system
-  int the app can use 3 user
-  1-) normal user to cheeck the green card
-  2-) user for bussinis account <coming soon>
-  3-) user to chaek the green card

-  the databath use google firbase